-Boxer Dmitry Bivol’s Wife Placed on Wanted List in Kazakhstan
+Boxer Dmitry Bivol’s Ex-wife Placed on Wanted List in Kazakhstan

 Photo: Instagram.com (@bivol_kate)

-Ekaterina Bivol, the wife of Russian boxer Dmitry Bivol, has been added to Kazakhstan’s wanted list, Orda.kz reports.
+Ekaterina Bivol, the ex-wife of Russian boxer Dmitry Bivol, has been added to Kazakhstan’s wanted list, Orda.kz reports.

 The Ministry of Internal Affairs confirmed the information:

 A criminal case has been opened.
-The individual named in your request has been placed on the wanted list and is being held in custody.
+The individual named in your request has been placed on the wanted list with a preventive measure of detention.
 The pre-trial investigation is ongoing.
 Further information is confidential in the interests of the investigation.

 In Kazakhstan, inciting ethnic discord carries a penalty of up to seven years in prison.